MarathonLabs/marathon/docs/docs/cloud.md

 Marathon Cloud supports tests written with **XCTest and XCUITest frameworks**.
 Both the application and the tests must be built for the **ARM architecture**.

-Before initiating the testing process for your iOS application, you’ll need to create two `.app` bundles: one for the application that's being tested, and another for the tests themselves.
+Before initiating the testing process for your iOS application, you’ll need to create two `.app` bundles: one for the application that's being tested (`.ipa` format for application is supported too), and another for the tests themselves.
 Typically, `debug` variants are utilized for this purpose.

 Let's say our project is called "Sample".
 The code snippet below shows how to build the .app bundle: